 What do Vascular & Interventional Radiology Physicians do?

-Vascular & Interventional Radiology (VIR) physicians use image-guided, minimally invasive procedures to diagnose and treat a wide range of medical conditions, often using small instruments like catheters inserted through blood vessels.
+Vascular & Interventional Radiology (VIR) physicians use image-guided, minimally invasive procedures to diagnose and treat a wide range of medical conditions, often using small instruments, such as catheters, inserted through blood vessels.

 They utilize advanced imaging techniques such as X-rays, CT scans, MRI, and ultrasound to guide these procedures, offering patients less pain, lower risk, and quicker recovery times compared to traditional surgery.